carpentries-incubator/python-intermediate-inflammation/README.md

 # PatientDB

-A template repository for Intermediate Software Carpentry.
+A template repository for the Intermediate Python Development course.

 ## Purpose

-This repository is intended to be used as a template which is copied by learners at Intermediate Software Carpentry workshops.
+This repository is intended to be used as a template which is copied by learners at a Intermediate Python Development workshop.
 This can be done using the `Use this template` button towards the top right of this repo's GitHub page.

 ## TODOs